 1.1.
-This report summarises key risk areas for the waste management contracts overseen by the Joint Waste Committee, based on the South London Waste Partnership team's risk register.
-Previously a full register has been presented to the committee, this report summarises the key risks that should be noted at committee level.
+This report summarises key risk areas for the waste management contracts overseen by the Joint Waste Committee, based on the South London Waste Partnership team's risk register; this report summarises the key risks that should be noted at committee level.
 The full risk register is considered at the SLWP's Management Group and Strategic Steering Group.